ryokbys/remark_slide/README.md

   var slideshow = remark.create({sourceUrl: q ? q : "contents.md"});
 </script>
 ```
-But in this case, the slide should be opened via a HTTP server, which is achieved by
+But in this case, the slide should be opened via a HTTP server, which is achieved by (python2 case)
 ```
 $ python -m SimpleHTTPServer
 ```